Tagirijus/fountain2pdf/README.md

 First I did not want to make this script public, but now I did.
 Keep in mind that I do not have that much time for improving things a lot or writing good documentation about these scripts.
 I primary made the scripts for my personal workflow.

 Speaking of my personal workflow: take a look at [Fountainhead](https://github.com/derickc/Fountainhead).
 It is a sublime text plugin and script highlighting I am working with.
 It is really great and you should not miss it, when you like to write scripts with fountain syntax!

+## ToDo

+Rewrite everything in Python 3 with flake8 style guide enforcement ...